-Disengaging the Worm and Worm Wheel
+Disengaging the Worm and Worm Wheel for Precision Balancing

 The new motor / gearbox design allows complete disengagement of the worm from the worm wheel allowing the axis to turn freely for careful balancing.
 It is important to begin with the scope approximately balanced since it will be free to abruptly spin when the gears are disengaged.
 You definitely do not want the scope to yank from your hands and crash into the pier!
+Important: Start this process in the safe Park 3 position - dangerous swings are avoided.